Updated

 1. Inequality in Access

-Bridging this gap requires concerted efforts to ensure equitable distribution and access to AI healthcare resources.
+This is another cons of AI in the health sector that bridges this gap and requires concerted efforts to ensure equitable distribution and access to AI healthcare resources.

 2. Patient Trust Issues